croct-tech/plug-js/docs/events.md

 This event records that a user opened a new tab.

-The SDK automatically tracks this event when the user open the application in a new tab.
+The SDK automatically tracks this event when the user opens the application in a new tab.

 ### tabUrlChanged